-The following ratio compares the annual total compensation of our median-paid employee with the annual total compensation of Jeffrey S. Lorberbaum, our CEO.
+The following ratio compares the fiscal year 2018 annual total compensation of our median-paid employee (which we identified in 2017) with the fiscal year 2018 annual total compensation of Jeffrey S. Lorberbaum, our CEO.
 The pay ratio included below is a reasonable estimate calculated in a manner consistent with Item 402(u) of Regulation S-K (the "pay ratio rule").
 We selected October 1, 2017 as the date to identify our median employee.
+We do not believe that there were any changes in our employee population or employee compensation arrangements that would significantly impact our disclosure pursuant to the pay ratio rule.
+Accordingly, we will continue to use the compensation of the median employee identified in 2017 to calculate the ratio required by the rule.

-The compensation measure that we used to identify our median employee was base wages paid to all employees other than our CEO, as reflected in our payroll records.
+The compensation measure that we used in 2017 to identify our median employee was base wages paid to all employees other than our CEO, as reflected in our payroll records.
 This compensation measure was consistently applied to all our employees included in the calculation.
 We annualized base wages for all full-time employees.
 We did not annualize base wages for part-time employees.

-We have a total of 38,762 worldwide employees, 20,900 of which reside in the United States.
-We included 37,110 employees in our median employee analysis, excluding all of our employees located in each of Brazil (53), China (36), Czech Republic (229), Greece (7), India (5), Ireland (195), Kazakhstan (3), Latvia (18), Malaysia (792), Poland (170), Romania (31) and Ukraine (113).
+As of October 1, 2017, we had a total of 38,762 worldwide employees, 20,900 of which resided in the United States.
+For purposes of identifying the median employee in 2017, we included 37,110 employees in our median employee analysis, excluding all of our employees located in each of Brazil (53), China (36), Czech Republic (229), Greece (7), India (5), Ireland (195), Kazakhstan (3), Latvia (18), Malaysia (792), Poland (170), Romania (31) and Ukraine (113).
 The total number of excluded employees was 1,652, which represents less than 5% of our total employee population.
 We used exchange rates in effect as of January 1, 2018, to convert compensation data from the local currencies in which it was paid into U.S. dollars.

-We did not employ any statistical sampling or cost of living adjustments across the numerous jurisdictions in which we operate.
-After identifying the median employee, we calculated the annual total compensation for such employee using the same methodology we use for our named executive officers as set forth in the Summary Compensation Table in this proxy statement.
-The annual total compensation for fiscal year 2017 of our median employee was \$40,630 and the annual total compensation of our CEO was \$5,017,713.
-The resulting ratio of our median employee's pay to the pay of our CEO for 2017 is 1:123.
+We calculated the annual total compensation for the median employee using the same methodology we use for our named executive officers as set forth in the Summary Compensation Table in this proxy statement.
+The annual total compensation of our CEO for fiscal year 2018 was \$4,631,485 and the annual total compensation for fiscal year 2018 of our median employee was \$41,747.
+The resulting ratio of the annual total compensation of our CEO to the annual total compensation of our median employee for 2018 is 111:1.